rwic/SlicerEVARSim/README.md

 ## License

+See License.txt.
 This extension is developed for medical research and educational purposes.
 Please ensure compliance with your institution's software usage policies.

 ## Contributing